-The University’s six Colleges, each with a distinct area of focus—Arts and Sciences, Business, Criminal Justice and Forensic Sciences, Engineering, Fine Arts, and Health Sciences—house more than 100 academic programs and offer students an exciting range of paths to explore.
+The University’s five colleges, each with a distinct area of focus—Arts and Sciences, Business, Criminal Justice and Forensic Sciences, Engineering, and Health Sciences—house more than 100 academic programs and offer students an exciting range of paths to explore.

-Career development is integratedthroughout your four years, starting with the creation of a Personal Professional Development Plan in your first year.
+Career development is integrated throughout your four years, starting with the creation of a Personal Professional Development Plan in your first year.
 From there we connect you with an alumnus mentor, set up job shadowing opportunities, help you secure key internships, polish your résumé, and help you master the art of the interview.
-In fact, with our career focus and student-first philosophy, we are proud to share that The Princeton Review ranks our Career Services as the 17th best in the country.
+In fact, with our career focus and student-first philosophy, we are proud to share that The Princeton Review recently ranked our Career Services as the 17th best in the country.

 Bergami Center for Science, Technology, and Innovation